-As winter grips hold of Chicago and the global pandemic forces restrictions on indoor dining some of the places we now find ourselves turning to are Chicago’s renowned rooftop bars and rooftop restaurants.
-Chicago’s rooftops offer thriving utopias in the summer months, but the frosty winters force many rooftops to retreat indoors and wait out the cold.
-With retreating to the coziness of the indoors out of the equation this year a few rooftops have persevered to keep their spaces alive and kicking.
-Many have resorted to igloos, ski lodges, gingerbread houses, fire pits, and more, ensuring that a memorable night up among the Chicago skyline can still be had in the months to come.
+Over the last couple of years when winter gripped hold of Chicago and the global pandemic forced restrictions on indoor dining some of the places we turned to were Chicago’s renowned rooftop bars and rooftop restaurants.
+Chicago’s rooftop bars offer thriving utopias in the summer months, but the frosty winters would often force many rooftops to retreat indoors and wait out the cold.
+With that out of the question, however, they were forced to adapt and consequently offered a range of different cozy outdoor hideouts.

+The igloos, ski lodges, fire pits, and many more solutions in different shapes and sizes are again returning this year ensuring that a memorable night up among the Chicago skyline can still be had in the months to come.

 We’ve put together a list of the most unique rooftops around Chicago that are still open through winter!
 From mouthwatering Mediterranean food in cute greenhouses to curling competitions with complimentary cocktails.
 Check out these awesome Chicago rooftop spots.

 There are few rooftops that can compete with the astounding setup at Joy District.
 Sparkling lights, comfortable patterned couches, and impeccable views of Chicago’s skyline guarantee a memorable night but it’s the magic of vibrant murals and cascading greenery that truly makes Joy District’s rooftop a unique space.